HimesGroup/pargasite/README.md

 # PARGASITE

-Pollution-Associated Risk Geospatial Analysis STIE (PARGASITE) is an R package to estimate and visualize major pollutant levels (CO, NO2, SO2, Ozone, PM2.5 and PM10) covering the conterminous United States at user-defined time ranges.
+Pollution-Associated Risk Geospatial Analysis SITE (PARGASITE) is an R package to estimate and visualize major pollutant levels (CO, NO2, SO2, Ozone, PM2.5 and PM10) covering the conterminous United States at user-defined time ranges.
 It provides a function that automatically retrieves pollutant data via the